Batteries for Electric Vehicles

-Energy storage systems, usually batteries, are essential for electric drive vehicles, such as hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs), and all-electric vehicles (EVs).
+Energy storage systems, usually batteries, are essential for all-electric vehicles, plug-in hybrid electric vehicles (PHEVs), and hybrid electric vehicles (HEVs).

 Types of Energy Storage Systems

-The following energy storage systems are used in hybrid electric vehicles, plug-in hybrid electric vehicles, and all-electric vehicles.
+The following energy storage systems are used in all-electric vehicles, PHEVs, and HEVs.

-Lithium-ion batteries are currently used in most portable consumer electronics such as cell phones and laptops because of their high energy per unit mass relative to other electrical energy storage systems.
-They also have a high power-to-weight ratio, high energy efficiency, good high-temperature performance, and low self-discharge.
-Most components of lithium-ion batteries can be recycled.
-Most of today's plug-in hybrid electric vehicles and all-electric vehicles use lithium-ion batteries.
-Resarch and development is ongoing to reduce cost and extend their useful life cycle.
+Lithium-ion batteries are currently used in most portable consumer electronics such as cell phones and laptops because of their high energy per unit mass and volume relative to other electrical energy storage systems.
+They also have a high power-to-weight ratio, high energy efficiency, good high-temperature performance, long life, and low self-discharge.
+Most components of lithium-ion batteries can be recycled, but the cost of material recovery remains a challenge for the industry.
+Most of today's all-electric vehicles and PHEVs use lithium-ion batteries, though the exact chemistry often varies from that of consumer electronics batteries.
+Research and development are ongoing to reduce their relatively high cost, extend their useful life, use less cobalt, and address safety concerns in regard to various fault conditions.

 Nickel-Metal Hydride Batteries

 Nickel-metal hydride batteries, used routinely in computer and medical equipment, offer reasonable specific energy and specific power capabilities.
 Nickel-metal hydride batteries have a much longer life cycle than lead-acid batteries and are safe and abuse tolerant.
-These batteries have been used successfully in all-electric vehicles and are widely used in hybrid electric vehicles.
-The main challenges with nickel-metal hydride batteries are their high cost, high self-discharge and heat generation at high temperatures, and the need to control hydrogen loss.
+These batteries have been widely used in HEVs.
+The main challenges with nickel-metal hydride batteries are their high cost, high self-discharge rate, heat generation at high temperatures, and the need to control hydrogen loss.

-Lead-acid batteries can be designed to be high power and are inexpensive, safe, and reliable.
-However, low specific energy, poor cold-temperature performance, and short calendar and life cycle impede their use.
-Advanced high-power lead-acid batteries are being developed, but these batteries are only used in commercially-available electric drive vehicles for ancillary loads.
+Lead-acid batteries can be designed to be high power and are inexpensive, safe, recyclable, and reliable.
+However, low specific energy, poor cold-temperature performance, and short calendar and lifecycle impede their use.
+Advanced high-power lead-acid batteries are being developed, but these batteries are only used in commercially available electric-drive vehicles for ancillary loads.
+They are also used for stop-start functionality in internal combustion engine vehicles to eliminate idling during stops and reduce fuel consumption.

-Ultracapacitors store energy in a polarized liquid between an electrode and an electrolyte.
-Energy storage capacity increases as the liquid's surface area increases.
-Ultracapacitors provide vehicles additional power during acceleration and hill climbing and help recover braking energy.
-They are also useful as secondary energy-storage devices in electric drive vehicles because they help electrochemical batteries level load power.
-Additional electronics are required to maintain a constant voltage due to low energy density.
+Ultracapacitors store energy in the interface between an electrode and an electrolyte when voltage is applied.
+Energy storage capacity increases as the electrolyte-electrode surface area increases.
+Although ultracapacitors have low energy density, they have very high power density, which means they can deliver high amounts of power in a short time.
+Ultracapacitors can provide vehicles additional power during acceleration and hill climbing and help recover braking energy.
+They may also be useful as secondary energy-storage devices in electric-drive vehicles because they help electrochemical batteries level load power.

-Electric drive vehicles are relatively new to the U.S. auto market, so only a small number of them have approached the end of their useful lives.
-As a result, few post-consumer batteries from electric drive vehicles are available, thus limiting the extent of battery-recycling infrastructure.
-As electric drive vehicles become increasingly common, the battery-recycling market will likely expand.
+Electric-drive vehicles are relatively new to the U.S. auto market, so only a small number of them have approached the end of their useful lives.
+As electric-drive vehicles become increasingly common, the battery-recycling market may expand.

-Widescale battery recycling would keep hazardous materials from entering the waste stream, both at the end of a battery's useful life, as well as during its production.
-Work is now under way to develop battery-recycling processes that minimize the life-cycle impacts of using lithium-ion and other kinds of batteries in vehicles.
-But not all recycling processes are the same:
+Widespread battery recycling would help keep hazardous materials from entering the waste stream, both at the end of a battery's useful life and during its production.
+The U.S. Department of Energy is also supporting the Lithium-Ion Battery Recycling Prize to develop and demonstrate profitable solutions for collecting, sorting, storing, and transporting spent and discarded lithium-ion batteries for eventual recycling and materials recovery.
+After collection of spent batteries, the material recovery from recycling would also reintroduce critical materials back into the supply chain and would increase the domestic sources for such materials.
+Work is now underway to develop battery-recycling processes that minimize the life-cycle impacts of using lithium-ion and other kinds of batteries in vehicles.
+But not all recycling processes are the same and different methods of separation are required for material recovery:

 - Smelting: Smelting processes recover basic elements or salts.
-These processes are operational now on a large scale and can accept multiple kinds of batteries, including lithium-ion and nickel-metal hydride batteries.
-Smelting takes place at high temperatures, and organic materials, including the electrolyte and carbon anodes, are burned as fuel or reductant.
+These processes are operational now on a large scale and can accept multiple kinds of batteries, including lithium-ion and nickel-metal hydride.
+Smelting takes place at high temperatures where organic materials, including the electrolyte and carbon anodes, are burned as fuel or reductant.
 The valuable metals are recovered and sent to refining so that the product is suitable for any use.
 The other materials, including lithium, are contained in the slag, which is now used as an additive in concrete.

 - Direct recovery: At the other extreme, some recycling processes directly recover battery-grade materials.
 Components are separated by a variety of physical and chemical processes, and all active materials and metals can be recovered.
 Direct recovery is a low-temperature process with minimal energy requirement.